shastrihm/dropfind/README.md

 4) In the command line, from the directory that you cloned it to, run `setup.bat`.
 This should install all the required dependencies for running the inference script.

 ## Testing your installation

-Run `test.bat` from the directory you cloned the repo to and wait for it to complete.
+1) Run `test_imports.bat` to check if the required dependencies can be imported without error.
+If so, you will see a message `Imports successful` printed to the console.
+2) Run `test.bat` to test functionality.
 It may take a few minutes.
 If the installation was successful, no errors will be thrown and the message `Test passed` will be printed to the console for each test.
 As well as testing basic installation, the testing suite (implemented in `dropfind_tests.py`) verifies correct behavior from dropfind in various deployment scenarios.

 ## Updating
 If this GitHub repository is more up-to-date than your local repo, and you would like to update it: from the directory where you cloned this repo to, run the command `sh update.sh` in **Git Bash** (not Windows command line, unless you have taken special steps to ensure you can run shell scripts from the windows command line).